mnknegi/vim/Documentation.md

 ### Visual Mode

-In this mode we can visually select text and and run command on selected section.
+In this mode we can visually select text and run command on selected section.
-	- To switch from command mode to visual mode type v.
+* To switch from command mode to visual mode type v.
-	- To switch from any other mode to visual mode, first switch back to command mode by pressing escape, then type v
+* To switch from any other mode to visual mode, first switch back to command mode by pressing escape, then type v

 ## Create New File